ilyasOne/LearnScrum/ScrumGuideSummarized.md

 - **Empiricism** asserts that knowledge comes from experience and making decisions based on what is observed.
 - **Lean thinking** reduces waste and focuses on the essentials.

-Scrum uses an **iterative, incremental approach to optimize predictability and control risk**.\
+Scrum uses an **iterative, incremental approach** to optimize predictability and control risk.\
-It **engages groups** with all necessary skills and expertise to complete the work.\
+Scrum **engages groups** with all necessary skills and expertise to complete the work.\
 Scrum Team members **share or acquire** skills as needed.\
-Scrum combines **four formal events** for inspection and adaptation within a containing event, the Sprint.
+Scrum combines **four formal events** for inspection and adaptation within a containing event, the Sprint.\
+These events work because they implement the empirical Scrum pillars of transparency, inspection, and adaptation.

+---

+## Transparency

+The emergent process and work **must be visible** to those performing the work as well as those receiving the work.\
+With Scrum, important decisions are based on the perceived state of its three formal [artifacts](#scrum-).\
+Artifacts that have low transparency can lead to decisions that diminish value and increase risk.\
+Transparency enables inspection.
+Inspection without transparency is misleading and wasteful.

+---

+## Inspection

+The Scrum **artifacts** and the **progress** toward **agreed goals** must be inspected frequently and diligently (thoroughly) to detect potentially undesirable variances or problems.
+**Inspection enables adaptation**.
+Inspection without adaptation is considered pointless.
+Scrum events are designed to provoke change.

+---

+## Adaptation

+If any aspects of a process deviate outside acceptable limits or if the resulting product is unacceptable, the process being applied or the materials being produced **must be adjusted**.
+The adjustment must be made **as soon as possible** to minimize further deviation.
+Adaptation becomes more difficult when the people involved are **not empowered or self-managing**.
+A Scrum Team is expected to adapt the moment it learns **anything** new through inspection.

+---

+## Four formal key events

 In Scrum, a popular [Agile framework](docfiles/Agile-Framework.png) for managing complex projects, there are **four formal key events** that occur within each Sprint (**a time-boxed period** usually 2-4 weeks, during which a specific set of work is completed).